Cimeci/ft_transcendence/README.md

 ![MONITORING](.readme_assets/monitoring.png)
 *Monitoting architecture*

+> You can connect to Prometheus at `https://localhost:4443/prometheus/` and Grafana at `https://localhost:4443/grafana/` with the `admin` user name and password defined in the `.env`.

 #### Security Concerns
 Grafana and Prometheus, which are accessible from outside the system, require a secure connection with a username and password defined in the .env file.